codingstart0/css-exercises/README.md

 It's an ccs-exercise uploaded from Odin course.
 I will used it for learning and practissing css.
 Main idea figure out how creat new branch for task and after completion merged it using pull request.
 I understand it like so in this given moment 2023-11-14.

+# Task#001
+It's a first task.
+I nead write this coment and push it to github branch "Task#001".
+After that I should merge file by using Pull request.

 # CSS Exercises